School Counseling (MEd)

 Practicum and Internship

 Students in the School Counseling program must successfully complete a 100-hour comprehensive public school practicum and a 600-hour comprehensive public school internship.
 At the end of these two culminating field-based experiences, students will have gained experience in school counseling at the elementary, middle, and high school levels that demonstrates development in relevant competencies.
 Practicum and internship must be completed in school settings that have as their primary function the education of public school students.
-In addition, students must be supervised on site by a licensed school counselor and must be able to attend on-campus seminars during the terms they are involved in their practicum and internship experiences.
+In addition, students must be supervised on site by a licensed school counselor and must be able to attend fieldwork supervision seminars over zoom during the terms they are involved in their practicum and internship experiences.
 Practicum and internship must be completed during the academic year and must be approved in advance by the Counselor Education faculty.
 In order to be recommended for licensure as a school counselor, students must successfully complete program requirements including three credits of Practicum and six credits of Seminar and Internship in School Counseling.

 Required Concentrations in this Major